ibm-cloud-docs/vpc/storage_overview.md

 {{site.data.keyword.filestorage_vpc_short}} snapshots is a zonal offering.
 A snapshot is a point-in-time copy of your file share that you create manually in the console, from the CLI, with the API, or Terraform.
 The initial snapshot is a full copy of the share.
 Subsequent snapshots of the same share are incremental; only those changes are captured that occurred since the last snapshot was taken.
 Snapshots inherit encryption from the source share.

-You can create, list, view details, and manage snapshots in the UI, from the CLI, and with the API or Terraform.
+You can create, list, view details, and manage snapshots in the console, from the CLI, and with the API or Terraform.
 You can use the snapshot to create another file share or to retrieve previous versions of files that are stored in the share.

 Snapshots are tied to their source share.
 If you delete the original share and the snapshot is also deleted.
 However, you cannot delete a snapshot that is being used to hydrate a newly restored file.